(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-Once you file for bankruptcy, your creditors are notified and must temporarily stop contacting you or proceeding with other collection or legal action.
-Once your debts are discharged, you are no longer responsible for them.
+Once you file for bankruptcy, your creditors are notified and must temporarily stop contacting you or proceeding with other collections or legal action.
+Once your outstanding debts are discharged, you're no longer responsible for them.

 The U.S. Bankruptcy Code governs bankruptcy.
-For individuals, there are two types of bankruptcy: Chapter 7 and Chapter 13.
+For an individual debtor, there are two common types of bankruptcy: Chapter 7 and Chapter 13.

 How Bankruptcy Works in Each Chapter